palset/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hey!
 I'm Palash, Data Scientist at Reliance Jio.
 As a part of the Machine Learning Research Team at Jio, I collaborate with Domain Experts ranging from Life Sciences to Molecular Modelling to solve their Data Science problems.
-Apart from my job, I also work with Dr. Shandar Ahmad at SciWhy lab, JNU, India and Dr. Sandhya MArathe at BITS-Pilani, India
+Apart from my job, I also work with Dr. Shandar Ahmad at SciWhy lab, JNU, India and Dr. Sandhya Marathe at BITS-Pilani, India